 Laptops are compact enough to carry with you, yet versatile enough to run demanding applications.
-It's the best tool for doing serious work or play whether you're at home, on the road or in a college classroom.
+Notebooks are the best tool for doing serious work or play whether you're at home, on the road or in a college classroom.
 For those reasons, we've compiled lists of the best business laptops and best college laptops, not to mention our best laptops rankings for most users.

-While standalone tablets and smartphones are always popular, most people realize that everything from typing a research paper to crunching video to gaming works better on a laptop.
+While standalone tablets and smartphones are always popular, most people realize that everything from typing a research paper to crunching videos to gaming works better on a laptop.
 So what type of laptop should you get?
 We put together a laptop buying guide to help you out.

 There's a wide variety of sizes, features and prices, which makes choosing the best laptop a challenge.
 That's why you need to figure out what your needs are.